 Interact with art

-Start your kid’s introduction by heading to one of the galleries where exhibits focus on Native American art, including everything from an original lacrosse stick to a buffalo hide bag.
-Check out the permanent collection of 19th-century artist George Inness, renowned as America’s foremost landscape artist.
-Other galleries revolve around displaying a single artist or a theme that gives kids an idea of the different genres and how art is interpreted.
+Get a start into the world of art by bringing your kids into the galleries that feature Native American art, including pieces ranging from an original lacrosse stick to a buffalo-hide bag.
+Then check out the permanent collection of 19th-century artist George Inness, renowned as America’s foremost landscape artist.
+Other galleries revolve around displaying a single artist or a theme that gives kids an idea of the different genres and how to interpret art.
 While you explore the museum, use the Bloomberg Connects guide, an arts and culture app, to take you behind the scenes and help you plan your visit around the museum to make it an interactive experience.
+Look out for upcoming exhibits like See It Now: Contemporary Art From The Ann and Mel Schaffer Collection, which will run from February 7, 2026, to June 28, 2026.

 Step into a story or take a scavenger hunt

 After you explore the galleries, head to the Family Learning Lab on the third floor.
-The large illustrations on display will make you feel part of an experience as families can engage with prompts, books, and, of course, art supplies.
-Want to make the museum experience even more interactive?
-Check out the Self-Guided Scavenger Hunt, where families can download a sheet at home and follow clues throughout the museum to complete it.
+The large illustrations on display will make you feel part of an experience, as families can engage with prompts, books, and, of course, art supplies.
+And before you get to the museum, download the Self-Guided Scavenger Hunt, an interactive way to explore the exhibits as kids follow clues throughout the museum to complete it.

 Join kid and adult-friendly events